Civic Holiday: Nova Scotia

-In Nova Scotia, the first Monday in August is celebrated as "Natal Day".
-It began in 1895 as a celebration of the provinces history.
+In Nova Scotia, the first Monday in August is celebrated as "Natal Day" in the Halifax–Dartmouth area and Annapolis Royal, which began in 1895 as a celebration of the province's history.
+In the late 1900s, the rest of the province became entitled to celebrate a civic holiday, which falls on the same day as Natal Day.
+It is not a statutory holiday.

+Dartmouth Natal Day Road Race, one of the longest running road races in North America, is part of the Natal Day festivities in the Halifax Regional Municipality.

 Ontario

 In Ontario, the first Monday of August is technically a municipal holiday, as it is not designated as an official statutory holiday by provincial legislation.
-(Various private member's bills have been introduced in the Ontario Legislature attempting to make it official, but none has passed to date.)
+Various private member's bills have been introduced in the Ontario Legislature attempting to make it official, but none have passed to date.

 As such, the holiday takes on different names and celebrates different subjects according to municipality.
 Many Ontario municipalities have chosen to honour a significant local person or organization in order to localize the celebration; when not given a local name (such as in Mississauga), the day is often generically referred to as "Civic Holiday" or "August Civic Holiday".

 In 2008, the Ontario Legislature passed a law identifying the first of August as "Emancipation Day", as the British Parliament abolished slavery in the British Empire as of 1 August 1834.
-It still does not make it an official holiday, however.
-The Caribbean Cultural Festival, formerly known as Caribana, is held this holiday weekend in Toronto, coinciding with Emancipation Day.
+This still did not make it an official holiday, however.
+The Toronto Caribbean Carnival, formerly known as Caribana, is held the same weekend in Toronto.

 The Civic Holiday is now known by one of a number of local appellations, including, among others: